New Details Emerge In Death Of Blaze Bernstein

 Last summer Bernstein told two female friends about an interaction with Woodward.
 The Newport Beach man was arrested on suspicion of murder last Friday.

-In one conversation, Bernstein wrote that Bernstein was about to hit on him and was told not to tell anyone.
+In one conversation, Bernstein wrote that Woodward was about to hit on him and was told not to tell anyone.
 “But I have texted everyone, uh oh,” he wrote.

 The register also reported Woodward told investigators that Bernstein kissed him on the lips and that he pushed Bernstein away.